qbrandon/FormToQueueItem/docs/Installation.md

 ## Deploy the UiPath package

 Open the `InternetSubscription` UiPath Studio project inside the `workflow` folder.
-Optionnaly, feel free to customize the `processItem.xaml` at will.
+Optionally, feel free to customize the `processItem.xaml` at will.
 When done, publish the package to Orchestrator.

 In Orchestrator: